darkfeline/vocaran_tools/README.rst

 - song_name (TIT2) will be used to tag the song; optional.
 - artist (TPE1) will be used to tag the song; optional.
 - album (TALB) will be used to tag the song; optional.
 - comment (COMM) will be used to tag the song; optional.
-The tag nicomimi uses for this is the ID3v2 lyrics tag USLT, NOT the ID3v2 comments tag COMM.
-However, now that dl.py uses altdl() instead of dl(), comments are tagged to COMM.
 Defaults to the NND id of the song.
 - albumart (APIC) will be used to choose the attached picture.
-  Valid values are 'none', 'def', '1', '2', et cetera.
-While 'none' (no album art) and 'def' (default album art) are guaranteed, any numbered art (1, 2, 3...) and how many numbered art are available are NOT guaranteed.
-Although now dl.py uses altdl() to download and tag MP3s, the script will still grab pictures from the same location on nicomimi.net servers.
-Defaults to 'def'.
+Check the docstrings for tag() and getpic() in dl.py for more information.
+Defaults to 'smile'.

 - The default field separator is '::', as it is unlikely to appear in the title of a song.
 This can be changed, for now, by editing parse.py (dl.py uses